AdguardTeam/AdguardKnowledgeBase/01.general/11.https-filtering/01.https-filtering-known-issues/docs.en.md

 ### Known issues

 HTTPS filtering in AdGuard has its drawbacks.
 Almost all of them are scheduled to be eliminated in the nearest upcoming AdGuard versions.
-Moreover, we are working on a separate certificate validation library, and we want to make it open source.

 Below are listed all issues known to us and ETAs for the fixes.